-Service tokens for SSH connections · Cloudflare for Teams documentation
+Service tokens for SSH connections

 Client ID and

-Client Secret to connect to the resource over HTTP by using those values as HTTP headers.
-This example uses
+Client Secret to connect to the resource over HTTP by using those values as HTTP headers

 cloudflared to connect over SSH.